C8. Mammals of the wider countryside (bats)

 This indicator shows changes in the relative abundance of 11 of the UK’s 17 breeding bat species, based on data from transect surveys, roost counts and counts at hibernation sites.
-Whilst 11 species are included there are only 10 species trends, as an aggregate trend is used for the whiskered bat (Myotis mystacinus) and Brandt’s bat (Myotis brandtii); these 2 species are difficult to distinguish between in the field.
+Whilst 11 species are included there are only 10 trends, as an aggregate trend is used for the whiskered bat (Myotis mystacinus) and Brandt’s bat (Myotis brandtii); these two species are difficult to distinguish between in the field.
 Bat species make up a third of the UK’s mammal fauna and occur in most lowland habitats across the UK.

 - Key results

 The smoothed bat index has increased by 47% between 1999 and 2019.
 In the short term, between 2014 and 2019, the bat index has increased by 10%.